rishiba/doc_syscalls/03_glibc.rst

 Conclusion
 ==========

 In this chapter we have see pretty important things with respect to using glibc.
-We have see where to find glibc, how to dwnload, extract, make changes and compile the glibc library in your system.
+We have see where to find glibc, how to download, extract, make changes and compile the glibc library in your system.

-Doing all the steps hands-on will enable you understand the whole workflow more clearly ann will thus improve your understanding of systems.
+Doing all the steps hands-on will enable you understand the whole workflow more clearly and will thus improve your understanding of systems.